lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 In its rendering, it looks equivalent to the addition of a missing word or letter, but the effect or meaning of the correction is to substitute one word with another.

-In our view, complex detail about a how correction was precisely made is best left recorded in a `@witDetail` and in an accompanying diplomatic transcription of the witness.
+In our view, complex detail about a how correction was precisely made is best left recorded in a `witDetail` ([see below](#witDetail)) and in an accompanying diplomatic transcriptions of the witness.

 #### Examples